The ADA imposes higher confidentiality requirements than previous laws and restricts the

 information/documents are covered by the ADA regardless of the source.

-interactive good faith effort to identify reasonable accommodations.
+an interactive good faith effort to identify reasonable accommodations

-2. The supervisor reviews the request and discusses it with the Director of Affirmative
+2. You review the request and discuss it with the Director of Affirmative Action for

-3. Your disability and accommodations are confidential; therefore, your supervisor may not
+3. The employees disability and accommodations are confidential; therefore, you may

 Return to Main